tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 Bunch of 2nd places

-**What would success look like?** Matumbaman has made it quite clear that this will be his last year of competitive Dota.
-So I hope for his sake any Gyrocopter picks at this event are premeditated.
+**What would success look like?** Finally a 1st place after a bunch of second places

 **What to spam in Twitch chat when Liquid are winning?** <img src="./../../../img/ti11teams/zaij.png" alt="zaiJ" style= "width: 30px;vertical-align: bottom;">